COVID-19 is a risk to your health and the health of your baby. But most pregnant women who get the virus get mild to moderate symptoms.

 - you have a fever (high temperature - 38 degrees Celsius or above) and you are pregnant

 You may need to go to routine examinations and blood tests on your own.
 But your nominated support partner should be able to go with you to other scans and appointments.
 Check with the hospital in advance.
 If they cannot accommodate your nominated support partner, they will let you know why.

 Labour and birth

 You may be on a ward with a number of other women.
-Once you are moved to the labour ward, your partner will be able to join you for the final stages of labour and the birth.
+Once you are moved to the labour ward, your nominated support partner will be able to join you for the final stages of labour and the birth.

 This is as long as they do not have symptoms of COVID-19, are not suspected or confirmed as having COVID-19 and have not been told to restrict their movements due to COVID-19.

-Your partner can be at the birth
+Your nominated support partner can be at the birth

-Your birth partner can be at the birth, including most caesarean sections.
+Your nominated support partner can be at the birth, including most caesarean sections.
 But if your doctor or midwife thinks it is not appropriate, they will let you know.
 Examples of where it might not be appropriate would be if you are under general anaesthetic (where you’re asleep) while having a Caesarean section.

 If you have COVID-19